Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 ## Using Software Quality Objectives: Jobs to be Done

 1. Identify a scope - a set of applications for which it make sense to set objectives
+1. Establish Governance Structure: Set up a governance structure to oversee the objective-setting process.
 1. Set objectives - decide how good systems need to be
     1. Configure Metadata - helps slice and dice the portfolio
     1. Identify Relevant Organizational Goals - what does the organization want to achieve?
     1. Link Goals to Objectives - establish the quality level required to meet the goals
-1. Monitor objectives and take action - decide on what to do in case objectives aren't met
+    1. Configure Objectives - Configure the Objectives to reflect the outcome of the previous steps
+1. Monitor Objectives - Keep track of adherence and correct if needed.
-1. Maintain objectives - things change.
-Make sure this is reflected in the objectives
+1. Review Objectives and Governance - Make sure objectives reflect the current situation and the process works.

 ### Identify a scope
 To be sure, setting objectives for a single system has value.
 But in most situations, business value isn't provided by a single system so setting objectives for just one system does not help to meaningfully improve things.
-At the same time, going through this exercise for the whole organization can be impractical.
+At the same time, going through this exercise for the whole organization in one go can be impractical.
 So, it helps to identify a meaningful set of systems to set objectives for.
 While identifying a workable scope isn't an exact science, workable scopes have certain characteristics:
 - A limited amount of people needs to be involved to make decisions
-- The selected systems support a single business process (or a limited, coherent set) and/or a limited/coherent set of business goals.
+- The selected systems support a limited, coherent set of business processes and/or a limited/coherent set of business goals.
-- The amount of teams involved is somewhere between 1 and 5

 Typically, divisions or departments are a good starting point (although in large organizations, these might still be quite big).
 A technology platform (e.g. a low code platform) can be a useful scope because they often exist to accelerate development to decrease the time to market, which is a useful goal to base objectives on.
 The downside is that they typically support a variety of business processes which makes that less usable as a source of a limited, coherent set of business goals.

+### Establish Governance Structure
+It needs to be clear who gets to decide what.
+Typically, the decision making involves engineering leaders.
+For the day-to-day management, different models are possible.
+Some organizations prefer a cross-functional team responsible for defining, reviewing objectives and interacting with engineering teams regularly.
+Others add this to the existing engineering leadership roles.

+It is important to raise awareness with all stakeholders that meeting objectives is a serious concern that may have impact on the feature planning.
+The best practice is to allow teams and product/project owners/managers to come to a balanced priority setting themselves, but an escalation path needs to be provided to resolve conflicts if they arise.

 ### Set Objectives

+Good objectives have the following characteristics:
 - **Indisputable** All teams agree on the objectives unanimously to avoid discussions​
 - **Relevant** Related to the context and the company objectives, e.g., impact on time-to-market​
 - **Achievable** Being realistic given the numbers and timelines, and allowing prioritization on impact​
 - **Modifiable**  Objectives should be continuously evaluated, refined, and become stricter along the maturity of the process​
 - **Actionable**  Not meeting an objective should lead to concrete actions

+The following sections describe how to get there.

 #### Configure Metadata
+First off, configuring metadata is essential for effective use of Sigrid, not just objective setting.
+We describe it here because it's essential for objective setting.
 With metadata, context can be added to help set meaningful objectives for certain categories of systems.
 As an example, security requirements for a system might be stricter for systems that are public-facing than for systems that can only be accessed through an internal network.
 [This page](https://docs.sigrid-says.com/organization-integration/metadata.html) explains how to do this.

 #### Identify Relevant Organizational Goals